neatest/neat/README.md

   yarn global add @olivr/neat
   ```

-## Using a neat repo
+## 🔥 Usage

 Essentially what Neat does is download files from a remote GitHub repo to a local folder and eventually ask questions and run pre-defined commands that would be specified in a `.neat.yml` at the root of the remote repo.

 There is a collection of neat repos in [neat-repos.json](https://github.com/olivr-com/neat/blob/master/neat-repos.json) (See [contributing](#contributing) if you want to submit yours).
 Although we look at the repo at the time of adding it to the list, we cannot vouch for any changes committed after that.

-> :warning: As a general rule (not just for Neat), you should never execute a remote file without prior verification because it could have been tampered with malicious code.
+> ⚠️ As a general rule (not just for Neat), you should never execute a remote file without prior verification because it could have been tampered with malicious code.
 > As such, it is always recommended to execute remote files in a controlled environment such as a remote CI environment or a local docker container to contain eventual damage.

 ### Use an "official" repo